42 percent vacant: Forum explores Flint’s “everyday remaking of place” after abandonments

 She said cities with large amounts of vacant land face a problem: traditionally, real estate determines property values based on “highest and best use” — but that doesn’t work so well where property values have fallen and demand is low.
 Options, she said, include welcoming and enhancing the natural features left after abandonment–like the hills in Pittsburgh.
 In Youngstown, people now can see a river and rock outcroppings once obscured by steel mills.

-Other positive moves–some of which are included in Flint’s master plan, she noted — include transferring vacant properties to adjacent property owners, increasing the likelihood that residents can improve their own environment, or setting up green storm water infrastructure, or removing bureaucratic barriers to innovative uses, like getting access to water for urban agriculture, hoop houses.
+Other positive moves–some of which are included in Flint’s master plan, she noted — include transferring vacant properties to adjacent property owners, increasing the likelihood that residents can improve their own environment, or setting up green storm water infrastructure, or removing bureaucratic barriers to innovative uses, like getting access to water for urban agriculture and permission to put up hoop houses.
 But almost every choice costs money–and in most cases, resources need to be brought in from outside the city– as in regional park systems taking over city parks, or relying on regional philanthropies.
 Most of all, she recommended consulting with residents themselves.

 “People have so many good ideas,” she said, “and that helps keep the civic culture alive.”